 Participating providers may bill a member for non-covered services when the member is notified in advance that the services to be provided are not covered and the member, nonetheless, requests in writing that the services be rendered.

-A participating provider who exhibits a pattern and practice of billing members will be contacted by Health Net and is subject to disciplinary action.
+A participating provider who exhibits a pattern and practice of billing members for covered services will be contacted by Health Net and is subject to disciplinary action in accordance with California state and federal law and Health Net's Provider Participation Agreement.